HamedMP/devdetox/readme.md

-# Directory Cleanup Tool
+# DevDetox 🧹

 A Go utility that helps identify and clean up old `node_modules`, `.venv`, and `.env` directories that are taking up space on your system.
-It finds directories older than a specified age, calculates their sizes, and provides an interactive cleanup interface.
+It finds directories older than a specified age, calculates their sizes, and deletes them.
+The logs are exported to a CSV file.

 ## Features